Is your workspace ‘back to work’ ready?

-But what can we expect from a post COVID office?
-After months of working apart, most companies have adapted to new ways of working remotely, however employees are counting on their employers to help them get back to work safely in an environment they can socialise and collaborate with the rest of the team.
+But what can we expect from a post-COVID office?
+After months of working apart, most companies have adapted to new ways of working remotely; however, employees are counting on their employers to help them get back to work safely in an environment where they can socialise and collaborate with the rest of the team.

-Divisional Hygienic Screens – Adding screens and panels to desks, counters and walkways can be a cost-effective method to ensuring boundaries are in place to safeguard face-to-face interactions between people.
+Divisional Hygienic Screens – Adding screens and panels to desks, counters and walkways can be a cost-effective method to ensure boundaries are in place to safeguard face-to-face interactions between people.